microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-datadiscoveryreport-list-uploadedstreams.md

 Namespace: microsoft.graph.security

-Get a list of the [cloud apps discovery reports](../resources/security-cloudappdiscoveryreport.md).
+Get visibility into all the manually uploaded streams [cloud apps discovery reports](../resources/security-cloudappdiscoveryreport.md). from your firewalls and proxies.

 ## Permissions